 At the same time, NYC has wasted $1 billion on ThriveNYC.
 Vulnerable communities continue to struggle with mental health issues, both on the streets and in the home.
 We must refocus education on student learning and refocus social health and development on promoting stable family units.
 To refocus and achieve these goals, we must return financial power to the people—and away from wasteful bureaucrats.
 My ACE-UBI Plan will achieve these goals.

-To be eligible for the ACE-UBI payment of $2,000 annually, families must be comprised of:
+To be eligible for the ACE-UBI payment of $2,000 annually, families must meet the following requirements:

-- Households with one or more children in New York City schools (including public, vocational, private, religious, parochial, and charter schools),
+- Households with one or more children in New York City schools within the Metropolitan area. (including public, vocational, private, religious, parochial, and charter schools)

-- with verified proof that the household parent(s) is/are actively holding employment and/or actively seeking employment, and
+- Provide proof that the household parent(s) is/are actively holding employment and/or actively seeking employment.

-- with a total household income reflecting extreme poverty.
+- Fall within the threshold of total household income reflecting extreme poverty.